 Proxies provide one of the best solutions for the many challenges you face as an internet user.
 Cyber attacks, loss of privacy, and geoblocking are just some of them.
 Whatever you do and wherever you go when you’re online, you can always benefit from having a proxy installed on your Chrome.
+A Twitter proxy is a tool that enables users to access Twitter through an intermediary server, often with the aim of achieving specific goals such as bypassing network restrictions, enhancing privacy, or managing multiple accounts.

 In this post, we’ll talk more about how proxies work, their main features, and why you should consider getting one.
 Most importantly, let’s see how to use proxy in Chrome.
 You can also find more info on how to use proxy in Chrome by reading a detailed guide by Oxylabs.